 Like Elder Stauffer’s mom had said, the missionaries who were in Congo and Gabon were evacuated that morning but we couldn’t leave the country because the airports were closed.
 The rest of the day we just hung out.

-The next day we had lots of fun going to the market, buying things with the branch mission leader, then going back to the apartment.
-We ate whatever food we had left in the apartment and then sat around talking about life, high doctrine, played chess, and just hung out.
+The next day we had lots of fun going to the market, buying things with George, then going back to the apartment.
+We ate whatever food we had left in the apartment and then sat around talking about life, deep doctrine, playing chess, and just hanging out.

 Going to the airport the first time